Logi Universe: 2010–2012: later career

 After a ten-month absence Logi Universe eventually returned and finished sixth in the Nikkei Sho at Nakayama in March.
 Katsumi Ando took the ride when the colt moved back up to the highest class for the Takarazuka Kinen.
 Before the race his trainer admitted that the colt was still having problems with "muscle pains" and he ran poorly to finish unplaced behind Nakayama Festa.
 Logi Universe showed some sign of a return to form on his third and final start of the year when he finished second to Earnestly in the Sapporo Kinen in August.

 Logi Universe was off the course for two years before returning for one race as a six-year-old in 2012.
 He made no impact as he finished tailed-off last of the fourteen runners in the Sapporo Kinen.

 Stud career

 Logi Universe was retired from racing to become a breeding stallion at the Yushun Stallion Station in 2013.

+In November 2023, Logi Universe was moved to Versailles Farm, where he would continue to stand stud there.